al1brn/geonodes/docs/arrow.md

 We want to orient our arrow.
 The orientation can be either the copy of the orientation of a reference object, or the tracking of a target object.

-We need to add object plus a Boolean option to indicate how to use this object:
+We need to add an object plus a Boolean option to indicate how to use this object:

 ``` python
     obj       = gn.Object.Input("Orientation")